Dawglife/Kubernetes/Readme.md

 kubectl create -f /git/kubernetes-workshop/master/pods/kube-ui-rc.yaml
 ```

-3. Access the UI with you favourite browser.
+3.Access the UI with you favourite browser.

 ```
 Point your brows to the public IP and port.